 Best IOTA Wallets in Your Country

-eToro is licensed in multiple international jurisdictions.
+Coinbase is the best IOTA wallet for people in UK.
+It is licensed in multiple international jurisdictions.
 Its long history of excellent services and practices extends back before Bitcoin even existed

 If you want to actually own and trade IOTA, Binance might be your best bet.
 IOTA is tradable against Bitcoin, Ethereum, Tether, and Binance Coin on Binance.
 From Binance, you can trasfer your IOTA to any IOTA-supporting crypto wallet.